cloud-gov/pages-core/docs/DEVELOPMENT.md

 #### Browser rendered pages (React)
 - Page template components are in the [`./frontend/pages`](../frontend/pages) directory.
 - Each page is named `index.jsx` and located in the file structure at a path matching the intended route.
 For example, to find the component which renders `pages.cloud.gov/sites/new`, look in `frontend/pages/sites/new`.
 Dynamic routes are matched using `$id`, e.g the component which renders `pages.cloud.gov/sites/2/build/3/logs` is in the folder `frontend/pages/sites/$siteId/builds/$buildId/logs`.
-- This pattern is inteded to support a future move to file-based routing, potentially [Tanstack Router](https://tanstack.com/router/latest)
+- This pattern is intended to support a future move to file-based routing, potentially [Tanstack Router](https://tanstack.com/router/latest)
 - Only page template components should be used to render the routes in the [`./frontend/routes.js`](../frontend/routes.js) file.

 #### Components (React)